Creating a group of your own is an inexpensive and effective way to reach your target market.

-A lot of factors go into a successful Facebook Ad, from the visuals to the written content and especially who it’s targeting.
-You’ll most likely have to experiment with a few different ads and targeting strategies to achieve desired results.
+Many factors go into a successful Facebook Ad, from the visuals to the written content and especially who it’s targeting.
+You’ll most likely have to experiment with a few different ads and targeting strategies to achieve the desired results.

 After spending $50 or so, you’ll have a much better sense as to whether or not this strategy is working, and if you should continue to boost posts or not.